tock/tock-www/_posts/2018-05-07-mmio-registers.md

 First, the register interface has a particular way to define registers and fields within them.
-Each register is marked as either `ReadOnly`, `WriteOnly`, or `ReadWrite`, which matches the way they are thought about in hardware.
+Each register is marked as either `ReadOnly`, `WriteOnly`, or `ReadWrite`, which matches the way the hardware exposes them.
 Then drivers are only able to use functions (such as `read` or `write`) corresponding to the capabilities of a register when accessing it.